dgwynne/libminevent/README.md

 This library implementas a minimal subset of `libevent`, specifically the APIs for handling events on file descriptors, timers, and signals.
-It does not include the buffer related APIs.
+It does not include the buffer related APIs, and does not support use in threaded programs.

 It also differs from `libevent` in that the evtimer and signal APIs are not simple wrappers around the event API, they are distinct